 Price: : $119 | Body: Poplar | Neck: Mahogany | Scale: 24.75" | Frets: 22, medium-jumbo | Pickups: Epiphone 650SCR Ceramic Single-Coil (neck),Epiphone 700SCT Ceramic Single-Coil (bridge) | Controls: 3-way pickup selector, Master Volume, Master Tone | Left-Handed: No | Finishes: Ebony, Heritage Cherry Sunburst, Pacific Blue, Sunset Yellow, Turquoise, Vintage Sunburst

-Read the full review: Epiphone Les Paul SL
+Read our full Epiphone Les Paul SL review

 3. Schecter Demon-6